Bucket Policies

 Key Components of a Bucket Policy

-: Specifies the bucket or objects the policy applies to.
-Use the following format:arn:aws:s3:::bucket-name[/optional-prefix]
+Action: Defines the actions allowed or denied.
+For example:s3:GetObjectors3:PutObject.Resource: Specifies the bucket or objects the policy applies to.
+Use the following format:arn:aws:s3:::<bucket_name>[/<optional_prefix>]

 Important